Malnati/docker-dev-semver/README.md

-# Docker Development Environment with Semantic Versioning and Conventional Commits
+# Docker Development Environment for Semantic Versioning and Conventional Commits

 ## Introduction

-This guide outlines the steps to set up a Docker development environment that enforces Semantic Versioning and Conventional Commits.
-The environment will integrate various plugins and tools, along with the ChatGPT API, to ensure a standardized and efficient development workflow.
+This guide aims to help you set up a Docker development environment that enforces Semantic Versioning and Conventional Commits.
+By following these steps, you'll be able to develop your application within a Docker container, ensuring that you adhere to the conventions specified at [semver.org](https://semver.org) and [conventionalcommits.org](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Prerequisites